Thorium/the-elmish-book/chapters/commands/async-to-cmd.md

     Cmd.ofSub delayedCmd
 ```
 There we have it!
-Now we can take any async operation that returns a *message* and turn into a command, dispatching that message as a result of the async operation.
+Now we can take any async operation that returns a *message* and turn it into a command, dispatching that message as a result of the async operation.
 The function `delayedMsg` can now be re-written in terms of `fromAsync`:
 ```fsharp
 let delayedMsg (delay: int) (msg: Msg) : Cmd<Msg> =
     let delay = async {